platanus/power_api/README.md

 ### Internal API mode

-Use this mode if your API will be accessed by a web application served somewhere other than your client application.
+Use this mode if your API and your client app will be served on the same place.

 You must run the following command to have the internal API mode configuration: